-The Trust board operates a subcommittee, titled the Director Nominations Committee, which is made up of the two chairs and the Deputy Chair of the Trust.
-This committee met on 2 occasions during the year and considered the performance of the directors, any scheduled retirements of directors and the recruitment of a new director.
+The Trust board operates a subcommittee, titled the Director Nominations Committee, which is made up of the Chair and the Deputy Chair of the Trust and the Chairman of Directors.
+This committee met on one occasion during the year and considered the performance of the directors, any scheduled retirements of directors and the recruitment of two new directors which resulted in further meetings for interviews.
 Recommendations from this Committee are presented to the full Trust Board for final determination.